15vrs/cmpe-327/qa327_test/test_cases/design_document.md

 **Environments (all the local environment and the cloud environment) for the testing.**

-- The enviroment used for testing will be...
+- The environment used for testing will be...
 - Windows 10 ver.2004 (local)
-- `add whatever mac/linux machine you guys are using`
+- MacOS 10.15.4 (local)
 - Ubuntu 18.04 (cloud)
 - exclusively using the Chrome browser